IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorGetHealthInfo

-Summary: Get gealth info
+Summary: Get health info
 Description: Get health information from Guardium Data Protection central mamangers.
+(This API is for CMs registered in legacy pull mode.
+Supported on-premises only)

 ### Example